Polem4rch/transit-resident-agent/paper.md

 ### 6.1 Experimental Setup

 All experiments were executed on a single machine (Apple M3 Air, macOS) using three Python 3.9 processes bound to localhost ports 9001, 9002, and 9003.
 A fourth process on port 9999 served as the monitor.
 Phase 1 tested pure state persistence without LLM.
-Phase 2 tested distributed cognition with Llama 3.2 3B running locally via Ollama.
+Phase 2 tested distributed cognition with Llama 3.2 3B running locally via Ollama, with full performance instrumentation.

 ### 6.2 Phase 1 — Pure State Persistence